DanParkinson/Dec-2024-Hackathon/README.md

 [Back to top](#top)

 ## Project Plan
 Initially the group got together when the team was known after the first webinar.
-A repository was created and colaborators were adeed to allow different members to create their branches and work locally, as necessary.
+A repository was created and colaborators were adeed to allow different members to create their branches and work locally, as necessary.<br>
-After this, different the repo, a project board was also created on GitHubOn the planning day, the draft user stories were derived with the help of MS Co-pilot, which provided a sufficient and relevant user stories including the acceptance criteria and tasks required for each user story.
-Some adjustments had to be made, as the scope of some of the user stories didn't fit into the project timeframe
+After this, a project board was also created on GitHubOn, the draft user stories were done with the help of MS Co-pilot.<br> Co-pilot provided sufficient and relevant user stories including the acceptance criteria and tasks required for each user story. <br>
+Some adjustments had to be made, as the scope of some of the user stories didn't fit into the project timeframe.<br>

 ### User Stories
 Here are all the user stories that have been prioritised for the current implementation of the site: